SOUTH DEVON AND TORBAY TABLE TENNIS LEAGUE - HANDICAP TEAM CUPS

 An example scorecard is shown below and blank scorecards will be given to the clubs/teams shortly or can be downloaded from the team cups menu on the website.

-Players’ individual handicaps now show on the website under ‘Team Details 18-19’
+Players’ individual handicaps will show on the website under ‘Team Details'

 PLEASE NOTE: the committee has agreed that as this is a handicap competition, players from teams ranked both above and below, not taking part in the competition for their own team, may join another team just for the cup.
 No-one will be allowed to play for two different teams in the same competition.

-The draw for the competitions has now taken place and can be found under ‘Team Cups’ on the website, hard copies of the handicaps, the draw and scorecards will be distributed shortly.
+The draw for the competitions will take place late in October each season and can be found following the draw under ‘Team Cups’ on the website, hard copies of the handicaps, the draw and scorecards will be distributed in time for the competition to start.
 As before, the home team should contact the away team to arrange a suitable date for the match.
 The winning captain should send in the scorecard.